ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 it is valid.

 The specific properties attested to in the proof vary depending on the measurement being taken.
-For instance, if we want to measure the time the user took performing a given task the proof might demonstrate that the value reported was within a certain range (e.g., 0-60 seconds).
-By contrast, if we wanted to report which of a set of N options the user select, the report might contain N integers and the proof would demonstrate that N-1 were 0 and the other was 1.
+For instance, to measure the time the user took performing a given task the proof might demonstrate that the value reported was within a certain range (e.g., 0-60 seconds).
+By contrast, to report which of a set of N options the user select, the report might contain N integers and the proof would demonstrate that N-1 were 0 and the other was 1.